qasimkhalid/SBEO/Competency Questions.md

          ```

-        * iii.
-How many points of interests are located on each floor of the building?
+        * How many points of interests are located on each floor of the building?
         ```
         SELECT ?floor (COUNT (distinct ?poi) AS ?counter) WHERE {